Revival8697/ilc.bot/README.md

-# ilc.bot
+# ilc.bot [Abandoned]
-A discord bot written in Python
+A discord bot written in Python.
-This only contain the bot.py file
-It need *Python 3.5* and the *discord.py* by Rapptz at https://github.com/Rapptz/discord.py to run
+It requires Python 3.5+ and discord.py at `https://github.com/Rapptz/discord.py` to run.